SUBSTANCE USE AND CO-OCCURRING DISORDER

 - Computer Assisted Personal Interviewing (CAPI) is like a personal interview, but we use a laptop or tablet instead of paper questionnaires to enter the responses.
 CAPI has some of the same setbacks as the Telephone interviews.

 It must be considered that a particular portion of patients will not be available, after discharge, to supply information on their quality of life, continued participation in treatment, and sobriety.
 We believe the percentage of those who we have “lost” in terms of communication or simple lack of ability to make contact, factors is at 19%.
 We include this consideration in our data.
 Although we continue to make attempts to contact former patients when they have been initially “off-line”.

 We share the information above in order to generate interest with local and community organizations in joining with Hathaway Recovery Center to create deep and effective change in the lives of those with substance use disorder.

-The stigma of substance use disorder and, mental health disorders is a palpable and serious barrier to seeking or engaging in treatment.
+The stigma of substance use disorder and, mental health disorders is palpable.
+A serious barrier to seeking or engaging in treatment.
 We are looking for informed and compassionate organizations who want to support our services and our long-term plans for each and every patient.
-We know that often, because a problem is looming and expansive, it is difficult to know where to start…
+We know that often because a problem is looming and expansive, it is difficult to know where to start…

-Hathaway Recovery Center offers an outstretched hand to any community organization, leader, private company, insurance network or, any other type of supportive individual or agency.
+Hathaway Recovery Center offers an outstretched hand to any community organization, leader, a private company, insurance network or, any other type of supportive individual or agency.
 We want to connect and create.
-We walk the path that assists those who are suffering from substance use disorder (and mental health disorders) and, we can lead anyone invested in support and enhancement of all patients’ success.
+At Hathaway, we walk the path that assists those who are suffering from substance use disorder (and mental health disorders).
+We can lead anyone invested in support and enhancement of all patients’ success.

 Thank you for your gracious consideration in collaboration with Hathaway Recovery Center.
 Please contact our Executive Director/Owner, Dina Rozenoyer, should you be interested in discussing the strategies we employ to save lives.